 Tired of waiting for the next update?
 Want to get the latest developer version?
-Want to help on the program’s development?
-You’ll have to compile the program yourself.
+Want to help on the program's development?
+You'll need to compile the program yourself.

 https://www.qt.io/download-qt-installer